 - 4.12 Alcoholic Beverages.
 Use, possession, manufacturing, or distribution of alcoholic beverages on-campus or at University-sponsored events.
 Engaging in, facilitating or encouraging the off-campus use or possession of alcoholic beverages by persons less than twenty-one years of age as prohibited by law.
 Displaying alcohol containers (empty included).
 Promoting the use of alcohol in any way. - 4.13 Intoxication or Drunkenness.
 Being under the influence of drugs or alcohol on University premises or at University-sponsored events. - 4.14 Smoking.
 Smoking on University premises or at University-sponsored events, including the use or possession of cigarettes, cigars, pipes, vapes, Juul, and other smoking substitutes.
 Smokeless tobacco is also banned from being used or possessed on HCU's campus. - 4.15 Disorderly Conduct.
-Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on University premises or at functions sponsored by, or participated in by, the University or members of the academic community.
-Disorderly conduct includes but is not limited to any unauthorized use of electronic or other devices to make an audio, visual, or video record of any person while on University premises without his/her prior knowledge, or without his/her effective consent when such a record is likely to cause injury or distress.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or rest room. - 4.16 Profanity and Obscenity.
+Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on University premises or at functions sponsored by, or participated in by, the University or members of the academic community. - 4.16 Profanity and Obscenity.
 Use of language, or verbal depiction of activity that is vulgar, coarse, crude, or indecent.
 Wearing clothing that is indecently revealing and/or displaying graphics, descriptions, or logos inconsistent with HCU's Christian mission is not permissible.
 This includes, but is not limited to, racist/hateful images or slogans, sexually explicit images, or innuendo and/or drug and alcohol logos, imagines or innuendo. - 4.17 Gambling.
 Any activity that involves betting, wagering, raffles, or games of chance for which there exists the potential of personal or financial loss.
-"Drawings" are permitted when entry into the drawing is free, an entry fee is optional, or a gift of approximate or greater value is received upon paying a participation fee.

-- 4.18 Unauthorized On-campus Dances.
+"Drawings" are permitted when entry into the drawing is free, an entry fee is optional, or a gift of approximate or greater value is received upon paying a participation fee. - 4.18 Unauthorized On-campus Dances.
 Any unauthorized dance sponsored by a University official or recognized student group.
 The University or a recognized student group may sponsor dance activities on or off University premises under the direction and supervision of assigned University personnel or advisors.
 Dances are subject to University guidelines and community standards.
 Specific program guidelines and protocols are outlined in the "Dance Policy" (available in the Department of Student Life). - 4.19 Noise Violation.
-Failure to comply with posted quiet hours or excessive noise that is intrusive to the point that it would inhibit a student's personal wellness or academic pursuit. - 4.20 Visitation Violation Hodo and FV.
-Failure to comply with the current visitation policy for the Residence Colleges (HRC, WRC, MRC, Mest) - 4.21 Visitation Violation HV.
-Failure to comply with the current visitation policy for Husky Village. - 4.22 Visitation Violation Overnight Guests.
-Failure to comply with the current visitation policy for Residence Life.
+Failure to comply with posted quiet hours or excessive noise that is intrusive to the point that it would inhibit a student's personal wellness or academic pursuit. - 4.20 Visitation Violation.
+Failure to comply with the current visitation policy for the Residence Colleges and Husky Village.